-Also, you have to consider about battery life.
+Also, you have to consider battery life.
 Scanners that use AA batteries are easy to get power from.
-That can keep your device going for longer when disaster strikes.
+That can keep your scanner going for longer when disaster strikes.
 Most battery-powered scanners come with a cord to charge the battery too, so it is more convenient.
 The crucial thing here is to keep your batteries charged always.

 There are thousands of radio channels out there.
-Finding a scanner that can detect local radio stations makes it easier to listen and find radio source transmission.
-That’s what most people want to hear, especially police department broadcasts, not the police that is four towns away.
+Finding a scanner that can detect local radio stations makes it easier to listen to radio source transmission.
+That’s what most people want to hear, especially police department broadcasts, not the police that are four cities away.

-Local and state laws can impose additional restrictions on your scanner use, usually on scanner use to hear police radios on the network.
-Even with states with these laws, you can listen to fire, police, and other configurations when you’re at home if you’re keen on being informed about public safety.
+State laws can impose additional restrictions on your scanner use, usually on scanner use to hear police radios on the network.
+Even with states with these laws, you can listen to police fire, air, and other configurations when you’re at home if you’re keen on being informed about public safety.

-Whether its a regular or hand held scanner, this review has both to help you find the device you need for your personal use, inside the car or in public.
-For an overall high-quality scanner that can record multiple frequencies, go for the Whistler TRX-1.
+Whether its a regular, portable handheld, base mobile scanner, this review has different kinds to help you buy the device you need for your personal use, inside the car or in public.
+For an overall high-quality scanner that can keep track of miscellaneous frequencies, go for the Whistler TRX-1.